10 Simple Steps You Can Take to Improve Your Home Exercise Routine

 Well, guess who’s president of the Home Gym Design Committee?
 That’s right.
 You are.

-This is one of the best things about a home exercise plan.
+This is one of the best things about a home exercise program.
 It’s your space.
 Make wherever you’re doing your exercise your gym.

 Print some motivational quotes off the internet and slap them on the wall.